-Entry visas are required by all visitors to China and Wendy Wu Tours' Visa Department can assist you with the process of obtaining a visa.
-We will supply you with all paperwork and submit the visa application on your behalf.
-Visas for China are valid for 90 days from the date of issue and allow you to stay in the country for up to 30 days.
-Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia
+Entry visas are required by all visitors to China and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.